-- 2.2.4.11 Schedule 1 identifies the boundaries and locations of both Primary and Planned Major Transit Station Areas. - 2.2.4.12 When a Planned Major Transit Station Area is amended to a Primary or Secondary Major Transit Station Area by way of an amendment to the Region of Peel Official Plan, the Mixed-Use designation will then be applied to those portions outside of an Employment Area by way of an amendment to this Plan. - 2.2.4.13 New Primary Major Transit Station Areas may only be identified through a Region of Peel Official Plan Amendment process completed by the Region of Peel.
+- 2.2.4.11 Schedules 1A and 1B identifies the boundaries and locations of both Primary and Planned Major Transit Station Areas. - 2.2.4.12 When a Planned Major Transit Station Area is amended to a Primary or Secondary Major Transit Station Area by way of an amendment to the Region of Peel Official Plan, the Mixed-Use designation will then be applied to those portions outside of an Employment Area by way of an amendment to this Plan.

+- 2.2.4.13 New Primary Major Transit Station Areas may only be identified through a Region of Peel Official Plan Amendment process completed by the Region of Peel.
 A new Mixed-Use designation may only then be applied by way of an amendment to this Plan. - 2.2.4.14 The growth and development of Boulevards will be supported by the Rapid Transit Network.
-The City will assess and plan for Rapid Transit corridors located along Boulevards to maximize connectivity between Centres. - 2.2.4.15 Lands within Primary Major Transit Station Areas will be developed in accordance with the applicable Secondary-Level Plan designation to generally meet the following objectives:
+The City will assess and plan for Rapid Transit corridorslocated along Boulevards to maximize connectivity between Centres. - 2.2.4.15 The City will work with senior levels of government to review the status of transit infrastructure and evaluate land use changes in order to reclassify Planned Major Transit Station Areas identified on Schedule 1 to be Primary or Secondary Major Transit Station Areas, in accordance with the Region of Peel Official Plan. - 2.2.4.16 The status of transit infrastructure identified on Table 3 shall be considered when planning for the staging and sequencing of growth and development in delineated Major Transit Station Areas.

-- Support an appropriate mix of transit-supportive uses and densities and a compact urban form that contribute to the development of healthy and sustainable complete communities; - Concentrate the highest intensity within close proximity to the transit station or stop and transition to a lower intensity built form for properties that do not have frontage along existing or planned high order transit corridors; - Provide appropriate transitions in height and density to adjacent established low density residential areas, provided planning outcomes are achieved for MTSA areas, including density targets; - d.
-Provide an active transportation network throughout, including multimodal access to stations and connections to nearby major trip generators; - e.
-Provide a range and mix of housing options, unit sizes and tenure, including affordable housing, to attract a broad range of demographics and to meet local needs; - f.
-Provide a variety of institutional, employment and commercial opportunities; - g.
-Provide a diverse, equitable and inclusive set of public uses in locations that provide convenient access to all residents and employees; - h.
-Provide active ground floor related uses and active street frontages; - Provide an adequate amount of public or private park and open spaces that integrate with and enhance the existing city-wide parks and open space system; - j.
-Preserve the natural heritage system, and appropriately integrate cultural heritage resources; - k.
-Support high quality public realm improvements; - Provide a strategic approach to parking management that will prioritize and incentivize transit use and active transportation, as well as optimize parking utilization through measures including, but not limited to, shared parking;
+- 2.2.4.17 Lands within Primary Major Transit Station Areas will be developed in accordance with land use designations shown on Schedules 13A-13N to generally meet the following objectives: - Support an appropriate mix of transit-supportive uses and densities and a compact urban form that contribute to the development of healthy and sustainable complete communities; - Concentrate the highest intensity within close proximity to the transit station or stop and transition to a lower intensity built form for properties that do not have frontage along existing or planned high order transit corridors; - d.
+Provide appropriate transitions in height and density to adjacent established low density residential areas, provided planning outcomes are achieved for MTSA areas, including density targets; - e.
+Provide an active transportation network throughout, including multimodal access to stations and connections to nearby major trip generators; - f.
+Provide a range and mix of housing options, unit sizes and tenure, including affordable housing, to attract a broad range of demographics and to meet local needs; - g.
+Provide a variety of institutional, employment and commercial opportunities; - h.
+Provide a diverse, equitable and inclusive set of public uses in locations that provide convenient access to all residents and employees; - i.
+Provide active ground floor related uses and active street frontages; - Provide an adequate amount of public or private park and open spaces that integrate with and enhance the existing city-wide parks and open space system; - k.
+Preserve the natural heritage system, and appropriately integrate cultural heritage resources; - I. Support high quality public realm improvements;

-- m.
-Stage development to ensure that the appropriate infrastructure services and amenities are delivered in a manner that supports the development of complete communities; and - n.
+- Provide a strategic approach to parking management that will prioritize and incentivize transit use and active transportation, as well as optimize parking utilization through measures including, but not limited to, shared parking; - Stage development to ensure that the appropriate infrastructure services and amenities are delivered in a manner that supports the development of complete communities; and, - o.
 Contribute to building resilient, low-carbon, and green communities.